gaining/Resetter/README.md

 - Ubuntu 16.04
 - Ubuntu 14.04
 - Elementary OS 0.4
-- Debian jessie ~ coming soon via resetter-cli
+- Debian jessie ~ delayed but will come via resetter-cli
+- Linux Deepin 15.4

 # Upcoming changes in the near future
-- command line options - in the works
+- command line options - delayed but in the works
-- different install options
+- different install options - implemented
-- pick from backup list to install or remove
+- pick from backup list to install or remove - implemented
-- option to install missing pre-installed packages
+- option to install missing pre-installed packages - implemented

 # Distant future plans
 - translations -
 - migrate to python3 and pyqt5
 - more reset options
-- support more debian based distro
+- support more debian based distro - progressing well
-- stabilize resetter
+- stabilize resetter - very stable so far

 # Contact
 - If you wish to contact me about anything else reach me via gaining7@outlook.com.